Agitation is an unpleasant state of extreme arousal. An agitated person may feel stirred up, excited, tense, confused, or irritable.

 Agitation can come on suddenly or over time.
-It can last for just a few minutes, or for weeksor even months.
+It can last for a few minutes, for weeks, or even months.
 Pain, stress, and fever can all increase agitation.

 Agitation by itself may not be a sign of a health problem.
-However, if other symptoms occur, it can be a sign of disease.
+But if other symptoms occur, it can be a sign of disease.

-There are many causes of agitation, some of which include:
+There are many causes of agitation.
+Some of them are:

 - Alcohol intoxication or withdrawal

 - Certain forms of heart, lung, liver, or kidney disease

 - Intoxication or withdrawal from drugs of abuse (such as cocaine, marijuana, hallucinogens, PCP, or opiates)